 In 1947, NZ’s first commercial ski field, Coronet Peak opened with just a tow rope to transport paying customers to the top of the slopes.
 The ski area now has high a speed quad chairlift, a high-speed six-seater chairlift, and a high-speed beginner lift.

 There are now 18 commercial ski fields in New Zealand and 25 in total.
 Coronet Peak and the other ski fields near Queenstown see visitors from all over the country, Australia, and further afield.
 When it’s summer in Europe and the US, it’s snow time down south.

 Fact: You Can Drink The Lake Water

-The Lonely Planet made up some statistic about Wakatipu having one of the world’s purest water.
+The Lonely Planet made up some statistics about Wakatipu having one of the world’s purest water.
 While the water is pretty darn clean and regularly gets a “very good” rating on the Water Quality Trophic Level Index (TLI), Wakatipu is not purer than Siberian, Antarctic, or Alaskan lakes, for obvious reasons.
 The official description is “clear and blue with very low levels of low levels of nutrients and algae”, according to LAWA, Land Air Water Aotearoa.

 But you can still drink the water.
 Just avoid sipping on the stuff close to where boats moor in the town.
 That water will definitely not win any prizes.